gvarun01/task-mq/README.md

 ## Author

-This project is maintained by "Your Name" (as specified in `setup.py`).
+This project is maintained by "Varun Gupta".